 A French Theater Restaurant

 Upon going through the revolving door, you feel as if you've taken a step back in time.
 Possibly to an old theater or even a palace.
-Its walls are coved with carvings, chandeliers, frescoes, gildings, and moldings.
-I have an illusion that we are in the Palace of Versailles or the Palace of Fontainebleau.
-But no, we have already visited these two astonishingly decorated palaces this week.
-We are eating in a palace restaurant at the Gare de Lyon where CoCo Chanel visited often in the early 20 century.
+The walls are covered with carvings, chandeliers, frescoes, gildings, and moldings.
+It gives you an have an illusion that you are in the Palace of Versailles or the Palace of Fontainebleau.
+This is a restaurant frequented by CoCo Chanel in Gare de lyon in the early 20's.

 A Nostalgic Environment

 When you take a look around, you observe the men in suits and the woman elegantly dressed.
 Yes, today we are dining in a palace restaurant - le Train Bleu.
 Its not just dining but a time travel.
 This nostalgic restaurant gives us the most sumptuous images of la Belle Époque.
 The richest and the upper class gather here in haute couture discussing arts, politics, and their pretentious lives.

 We are greeted warmly and their servers introduce the dishes in details.
 They all speak French and English fluently.
 All the well-suited servers have their specialty.
 They are responsible for different parts of the dishes.
 One is for the appetizer, another one for wine, and the others for the main dish or the dessert.
 We are served as the most honored guests.

 Soon after we order, first comes the red wine.
 We talk about our trip in Paris.
 We just cannot believe that we are leaving Paris and heading for another destination. ''I must come back here one day'' I murmur to myself.

 Then we order salmon and foie gras for the appetizers with white wine.
 In France, how can we not try foie gras?
-After tasting it with bread, the good smell is filled in my mouth.
-I know why the French cannot resist it.
+After tasting it with bread, the smell lingers.
+Now we know why the French cannot resist it.
 And the wine is Sauvignon Sémillon from Chateau Haut-Grelot, Blaye-côtes-de-bordeaux.
 Its taste is blended with grassy aromas and vibrant acidity.